Best Hiking Socks of 2024

 SUPPORT

-Strategically-placed bands of compression around the calf, ankle, or arch of the foot help socks lock in place and keeps them from twisting and bunching.
-Compression also provides support to the muscles and ligaments to alleviate and even prevent conditions like plantar fasciitis, which can make hiking extremely painful.
-If you have an existing condition, a good pair of socks can work just as well as an Ace wrap or sports tape.
+Some socks are designed with strategically placed bands of compression around the calf, ankle, or arch of the foot to help socks stay in place and prevent them from twisting and bunching.
+Compression also provides support to muscles and ligaments to alleviate pressure, increase blood flow, and even prevent conditions like plantar fasciitis, which can make hiking extremely painful.
+If you have an existing condition, a good pair of socks can work just as well as an Ace wrap or sports tape, and can help increase your distance, endurance, and overall performance on trail.

 FIT

 Your socks should fit just right.
 Not too tight, but not too loose.
-We recommend trying at least a few sizes of new socks whenever possible to account for differences in stitching, stretch, and sizing that may vary from brand to brand.
+We recommend trying at least a few sizes of new socks whenever possible to account for differences in stretch, stitching, and sizing that vary from brand to brand and year to year.
+Be sure to try your new hiking socks on with the specific pair of hiking boots or shoes you plan to wear on trail, and account for wiggle room and comfort.

 SIZING